qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 tool to export multiple layers as a single DXF layers.
 It's accessible in the :menuselection:`Project --> Import/Export --> Export Project to DXF...` menu.

-In the :guilabel:`DXF Export` dialog, you need to:
+In the :guilabel:`DXF Export` dialog:

-* indicate the destination layer file;
+#.
+Indicate the destination layer file.
-* choose the symbology mode and scale (see the `OGR Feature Styles
+#.
+Choose the symbology mode and scale (see the `OGR Feature Styles
-  <ogr_features_note>`_ note);
+   <ogr_features_note>`_ note) if applicable.
-* select the data :guilabel:`Encoding`;
+#.
+Select the data :guilabel:`Encoding`.
-* select the :guilabel:`CRS` to apply: the selected layers will be reprojected to the given CRS;
+#.
+Select the :guilabel:`CRS` to apply: the selected layers will be reprojected
+   to the given CRS.
-* select the layers to include in the DXF files either by checking each in the table widget or automatically pick them from an existing :ref:`map theme
+#. select the layers to include in the DXF files either by checking each in the
+   table widget or automatically pick them from an existing :ref:`map theme
    <map_themes>`.
 The **[Select all]** and **[Deselect all]** buttons can also
    help to quickly set the data to export.

    For each layer, you can also choose whether to export all the features in a single DXF layer or rely on a field whose values are used to split the features in generated destination layers in the DXF output.

 Optionally, you can also choose to: